vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

-{% include note.html content= 'This calculation can take about 10 minutes.'%}
+{% include note.html content= 'This calculation can take about 10 minutes.
+To speed up this exercise you may reduce the length of the MD by modifying the `time` keyword in `md.inp`.'%}

 Before you list any content of this directory when the calculation has finished, remove all `scoord` files:
 ```bash
 rm scoord*
 ```
-Have a look at the simulation by opening the `xtb.trj` file with, e. g., [Molden](https://www.theochem.ru.nl/molden/) You can do this already during the calculation.
+Have a look at the simulation by opening the `xtb.trj` file with, e. g., [Molden](https://www.theochem.ru.nl/molden/).
+You can do this already during the calculation.

 {% include note.html content=
 'If the MD takes too long, you might cancel it.
 The trajectory up to this point will still be available in the `xtb.trj` file.
-Alternatively, you can start a shorter MD by adjusting the *time=* keyword of the *md.inp* file.'%}
+Alternatively, you can start a shorter MD by adjusting the `time` keyword of the `md.inp` file as mentioned before.'%}

 ## Optional
 **xtb** can also be helpful in generating structures relevant to reaction mechanism exploration.
 For example, the Buchwald Hartwig amination of bromobenzene and (S)-3-amino-2-methylpropan-1-ol with a Pd(BINAP) catalyst involves the complexation of the intermediate catalyst by the amine.
 Try to generate this complex with the following input